Append custom data to users in Centercode via the External Listeners tool

 To review your results, you can simply create a custom Filter and View within User Management, or build a report.
 Building a Filter hones the scope of data you want to see.
 You’re setting criteria you want your data to match.
 If you'd like to see all results, No Filter may work for you.

-- Click Users or your Feedback Type in the left-hand menu
+- Click Users or your Feedback Type in the Management section of the navigation bar

 - Click the + button to the right of the Filter drop down